Pompano Beach, FL 33069

 Alternatively, a client might transition from medical detox into an outpatient treatment program.
 This could include partial hospitalization (PHP), intensive outpatient treatment (IOP), or outpatient treatment.
 While a client is engaged in a fentanyl detox program, a personalized aftercare plan is developed.
 This plan always includes a transition into the next appropriate level of care.

-Finding Fentanyl Detox in Fort Lauderdale, FL
+Finding Fentanyl Detox in Pompano Beach, FL

 Finding a fentanyl detox is often a straightforward process.
 For many, factors like location, health insurance coverage, and access to subsequent levels of care play a role in the decision.
-At The Retreat of Broward, we are available to help potential clients find the best treatment options for their unique cases.
+At Retreat of Broward, we are available to help potential clients find the best treatment options for their unique cases.

 • Is the fentanyl detox program both licensed and accredited through the state of Florida?